Xi Jinping’s New China Wants a Military ‘Great Wall of Steel’

 A new era is dawning for China… and the world.
 In his very brief first speech as president who begins his historic third term at the head of the second world power, Xi Jinping, 69, did not hide his priorities.
 “Security is the foundation of development, while stability is a prerequisite for prosperity”he launched Monday, March 13 to some 3,000 deputies gathered at the People’s Palace in Beijing who were completing their annual session.

-Echoing this, a few minutes later, his staunch staunch appointed new prime minister two days before, Li Qiang, 63, directly lambasted ” American repression “and was very cautious about the economic outlook, with growth of 3% for 2023” very difficult to reach ».
+Echoing this, a few minutes later, his staunch staunch appointed new prime minister two days before, Li Qiang, 63, directly lambasted ” American repression “and was very cautious regarding the economic outlook, with growth of 3% for 2023” very difficult to reach ».

 Make the army a “Great wall of steel”